Tech

 Quick Facts

-- Portugal drew 1-1 with Congo
+- Portugal drew 1-1 with DR Congo

 Why This Matters